-- Lock the vehicle after all occupants have left the vehicle and all doors are closed. - Always unlock a door with the RKE transmitter.
+- Lock the vehicle after all occupants have left the vehicle and all doors are closed. - Always unlock a door with the RKE transmitter or use the Keyless Access system.

 Unlocking the driver door with the key will not disarm the system or turn off the alarm.